View Details Explore Now →

 What foods should I avoid if I have high triglycerides?

-You should significantly limit or avoid sugary drinks, sweets, refined carbohydrates (white bread, pasta, rice), saturated fats (fatty meats, butter, full-fat dairy), trans fats (fried foods, baked goods), and excessive alcohol consumption.
+Limit sugary drinks, refined carbohydrates (white bread, pasta), saturated and trans fats (fried foods, processed snacks), and excessive alcohol consumption.

 Dr. Alex Rivera